rajaganaa/rajaganaa.github.io/index.md

 <!-- CONTACT -->
 <section id="contact">
-  <div class="sec-label">08 · CONTACT</div>
+  <div class="sec-label">09 · CONTACT</div>
   <div class="contact-grid">
     <div class="reveal">
       <h2 class="contact-heading">Ready to build<br/>at <span>Google scale.</span></h2>
       <p class="contact-sub">
         Most candidates bring a degree.
-I bring 9+ years of engineering under real-world pressure, a filed patent, a live Azure deployment, and an IEEE paper under review — all delivered while completing an M.Tech in AI with a 9.6 CGPA.
+I bring 9+ years of engineering under real-world pressure, a filed patent, a live Azure deployment, an IEEE paper under review, an ORCID researcher identity, and a Google Scholar profile — all delivered while completing an M.Tech in AI with a 9.6 CGPA.
         If you're building infrastructure that has to work at scale, I already think that way.
       </p>
       <div style="display:flex;gap:1rem;flex-wrap:wrap;">